maman0022/noteful-client/README.md

 # Noteful Client
 Live Link: https://noteful-client-vercel.vercel.app/
 ## Summary
-This is the front-end note taking app that uses a express.js based backend.
-The backend is hosted on Heroku and uses PostgreSQL as its data store.
+This is the front-end for the note taking app that uses a express.js based back-end.
+The back-end is hosted on Heroku and uses PostgreSQL as its data store.